-The Writ of Habeas Corpus is the right of a person to contest their imprisonment in the federal courts.
-Habeas corpus is a Latin term which means literally “you shall have the body” (Witt 179).
-This right dates back as far as seventeenth-century England (Witt 179).
-Neither the Constitution nor the Bill of Rights literally states the Writ of Habeas Corpus, although it is addressed in Article 1, Section 9, Clause 2, which says that “the privilege of the Writ of Habeas Corpus shall not be suspended, unless when in cases of rebellion or invasion the public safety may require it” (Tindall and Shi A60).
+The writ of habeas corpus is the right of a person to contest their imprisonment in the federal courts.
+Habeas corpus is a Latin term which means “you shall have the body” (Witt 179).
+This right dates back as far as 17th-century England (Witt 179).
+Neither the Constitution nor the Bill of Rights literally states the writ of habeas corpus, although it is addressed in Article 1, Section 9, Clause 2, which says that “the privilege of the Writ of Habeas Corpus shall not be suspended, unless when in cases of rebellion or invasion the public safety may require it” (Tindall and Shi A60).
 The right of habeas corpus is clearly assumed by the writers of the Constitution in all other situations.
 The Constitution does not clearly spell out whether the president has the power to suspend this right, but Lincoln assumed that power during the Civil War.

 Harrison, Maureen and Steve Gilbert, Editors.
 Landmark Decisions of the United States Supreme Court IV.
 La Jolla, California: Excellent Books, 1994.

 Irons, Peter.
 A People’s History of the Supreme Court.
 New York: Viking, 1999.